When I first posted my FluentCRM review, I was keeping an eye on it. I had bought it already and I began to use it on one of my little hobby sites.

 In terms of the Blog Marketing Academy itself, I was in a “wait and watch” mode.

-When I originally reviewed FluentCRM, it was when the product was brand new.
-And while I was impressed with how much they had accomplished already, I was clear about the fact that it was not ready for me yet.
+While I was impressed with how much they had accomplished already, I was clear about the fact that it was not ready for me yet.

 I bought it.
 And I’ve been watching it.
 I was very clear that I was not switching to it yet because I didn’t feel as if it was ready.
 My hope is that, eventually, I can move everything into FluentCRM, cancel Drip and save myself over $1,500/year.
 There’s also a certain elegance and simplicity to having everything “in house”.